nanobash/exercise/README.md

 Use skeleton as much as you can.
 Bonus for responsiveness ( rather mandatory ) and SCSS usage.

 Font used -> http://font.ubuntu.com/

+* Write a test case to test if your user age calculation method returns correct age and test if user is allowed to apply for a loan (user is not underage).

+* Once the assignment is done upload to a public git repository (github, bitbucket)

 # Evaluation Criteria